AEA/SPC Rules

 Tournament Rules (section 1)

-1. Though this tournament is designed to bring out a high level of competition in its participants, keep in mind that it’s still a game.
+1. Though these tournaments are designed to bring out a high level of competition in the participants, keep in mind that it’s still just a game.
 Practice good sportsmanship and remember most of us need to go to work on Monday, so keep it clean.

 2. AEA Commissioner will support any decisions made by any official.
 No Protest will be permitted.
 We do ask that you do bring any situation that arises (whether on or off the ice) to our attention for us to review.
 We want to insure that the right decisions were made and/or prevent a similar situation from happening in the future.